MRoc/patcher/README.md

 Basic operations include:

-* add: `opAdd` adds a value to an array or a property to an object.
+* insert: `insertOp` inserts a value to an array or a property to an object.
-* addRange: `opAddRange` inserts an array of values into another array.
+* insertRange: `insertRangeOp` inserts an array of values into another array.
-* replace: `opReplace` replaces an element in an arrray or sets an property on an object.
+* replace: `replaceOp` replaces an element in an arrray or sets an property on an object.
-* remove: `opRemove` removes an element from an array or an property from an object.
+* remove: `removeOp` removes an element from an array or an property from an object.
-* removeRange: `opRemoveRange` removes an range for an array.
+* removeRange: `removeRangeOp` removes an range for an array.
 Note that the last path element must be *range*.

 Notes: